xelpool/Xatum/specification.md

 ## Drafts
 These features aren't yet implemented into software, but are open to discussion and may, or may not, be added in a future version.

-### [DRAFT] Encryption
-Mandatory encryption using x25519 key exchange and AES cipher for fast encryption/decryption.

-AES will be in CTR mode.
-Other details are yet to be defined.

 ### [DRAFT] S2C redirect packet
 Used to redirect to another server address.
 Useful for pool-side load balancing.